USEPA/sensortoolkit/README.md

 ## Installing dependencies in a conda virtual environment

-If users have an Anaconda distribution of Python, users may wish to create a virtual environment via [conda]{.title-ref} for installing the dependencies required by the [sensortoolkit]{.title-ref} library.
-The benefit of a virtual environment is that software package versions required by the library won\'t modify package versions in the default base environment (a virtual environment creates a walled garden where users can install the packages and the package versions they require without changing the state or version of packages installed in the base environment).
+If users have an Anaconda distribution of Python, users may wish to create a virtual environment via <span class="title-ref">conda</span>
+for installing the dependencies required by the <span class="title-ref">sensortoolkit</span> library.
+The benefit of a virtual environment is that software package versions required by the library won't modify package versions in the default base environment (a virtual environment creates a walled garden where users can install the packages and the package versions they require without changing the state or version of packages installed in the base environment).

-[sensortoolkit]{.title-ref} comes with the file `env.yml` that allows easy installation of dependencies into a [conda]{.title-ref} virtual environment named `sensor-eval`.
-First, navigate to the folder location for the cloned repository: :: \$ cd path/to/library
+<span class="title-ref">sensortoolkit</span> comes with the file
+`env.yml` that allows easy installation of dependencies into a <span class="title-ref">conda</span> virtual environment named `sensor-eval`.
+First, navigate to the folder location for the cloned repository: :: $ cd path/to/library

 Next, create the virtual environment from the provided `env.yml` file.
-This will install various packages that are required by the [sensortoolkit]{.title-ref} library. :
+This will install various packages that are required by the <span class="title-ref">sensortoolkit</span> library. :

     $ conda env create -f env.yml